LSD, broken down and described

 - Translucent - At this level, tracers increase in their length to become at least roughly half as long as the distance across the visual field which the object it is following has moved.
 In terms of clarity, the tracers shift from barely visible to distinct and only partially transparent in colour.

-- All encompassing - The highest level occurs at the point when a person’s visual field has become so sensitive to the creation of tracers that the entirety of a person’s visual field smudges and blurs into one all-encompassing tracer at the slightest movement of the eye.
-This can make it extremely difficult to clearly see unless the eyes are kept still, and remains in the air for up to approximately 20 seconds.
+- All-encompassing - The highest level occurs at the point when a person’s visual field has become so sensitive to the creation of tracers that the entirety of a person’s visual field smudges and blurs into one all-encompassing tracer at the slightest movement of the eye.
+This can make it extremely difficult to clearly see unless the eyes are kept still.
+It remains in the air for up to approximately 20 seconds.

 Symmetrical texture repetition: